Luther College Nordic Choir to perform concert at Country Coon Prairie Church

 “This year’s tour program is exciting to say the least,” said Last.
 “We celebrate the many ways we express joy, we express emotions that often feel ‘other-worldly,’ we reconcile how we love through grief, and we bring to life a few of the stories in the Bible.
 From Heinrich Schütz and Sethus Calvisius to Susan LaBarr, Ken Burton and Eric Whitacre, this will be a feast for all choral music lovers.”

-Tickets are available through the Westby Coon Prairie Church office (Monday-Thursday, 8:30 a.m. to 3 p.m.), located at 500 S. Main St., Westby, or online at
+Tickets are available through the Westby Coon Prairie Church office (8:30 a.m. to 3 p.m.
+Monday-Thursday), located at 500 S. Main St., Westby, or online at

 tickets.luther.edu.
 Tickets are $20 for adults and $10 for students.